mwwojcik/airline-reservation-system/readme.md

 **Cancelling ticket**

 Both blocked and confirmed tickets can be cancelled.
 To cancel the ticket it is required to provide the blocking id or confirmation id.
-//todo refundation rules
+If the ticket has been confirmed, cancellation will result in a reduction of 25% of the price.

 **Loyality programs**

+Using airline services involves granting the user bonus points.
+Each dollar spent adds up 10 bonus points.